diegocoxta/remove_paywall/README.md

 A simple flutter Android-only app to easily unlock paywall-protected pages using 12ft.io

+*This app was created for personal use, it's not available in any app store.*

 ## How does it works?

 With this app, you can open your blocked URL in your favorite web browser and share it with Remove Paywall app to read freely.